Barony of North Cadbury

 In 2011, Jörg Hubert and Regina became the rightful successors and owners of the Lordship and Barony title and 6th Baron and Baroness of North Cadbury.
 The feudal Barony of North Cadbury has been re-established by legal process by a leading authority in the UK.
 The legal rights to the title have been transferred by Deed of Conveyance in compliance with the Honours (Prevention of Abuses) Act 1925 (Hatton Solicitors).

 The hereditary titles of the barony and lordships are not titles of the peerage (parliamentary titles).
-These originated under feudalism and enshrined in English law as incorporeal hereditaments.
+These originated under feudalism and enshrined in English law as 'incorporeal hereditaments'.

 The legal conveyance and ownership of titles has been officially announced and recorded in The Gazette (formally The London Gazette), the official public record of His Majesty's Government, which operates under strict Government and Crown approval.
 The Gazette is published by TSO (The Stationery Office) on behalf of His Majesty's Stationery Office.
 They are subject to Crown copyright.